 If the Seller notifies the Company that the Buyer has failed to pick up the goods or assume control by the Pick Up Date, the Buyer will be placed in Default, and will be subject to the Buyer Default Penalty and rules outlined above.
 In addition to the Buyer Default Penalty, the defaulting Buyer will forfeit all rights to the goods (which may be resold to a third party by the Seller) and may be subject to other claims, damages or liabilities to the Seller and/or the Company; such as storage fees, administrative fees, the amount of any reduction in sales price upon resale of the goods by the Seller, and any applicable fines.
 Pending payment of the Buyer Default Penalty and any other assessed claims, damages, liabilities, and fees, the defaulting Buyer will be barred from bidding on any other listings on this and any other affiliated website operated by the Company.
 The Company reserves the right to withhold any default penalties and other applicable charges from monies previously paid by the Buyer, at Company’s sole discretion.
 The Company reserves the right to use a collection agency to collect any outstanding fees and penalties, and to report any unpaid payments to credit reporting agencies.

-Any claims of material shortages in quantity or other material discrepancies of the goods from their posted description must be communicated in writing to the Company by contacting Customer Care from the Contact Us page prior to 5:00 p.m.
-(Central time) on the second business day after the scheduled Pickup Date.
+3.7.1.
+Any claims of material shortages in quantity or other material discrepancies of the goods from their posted description must be communicated in writing to the Company by completing and submitting the online Dispute form in the Buyer’s MyMarket account prior to 5:00 p.m.
+(Central time) on the second business day after the earlier of: (i) removal of the goods, or (ii) expiry of the scheduled Pickup Date (the “Dispute Initiation Period”).
 After such time, Buyer will have no rights to make any claims regarding material shortages in quantity or other material discrepancies of the goods from their posted description.
+Buyer’s using a removal or transport agent will not be granted a time extension for initiating a claim.
 Claims not submitted in the manner referenced above will not be considered.
 If a claim is submitted per the required process, the Company will investigate the claim and advise the Buyer of the findings.
 Filing of a claim does not necessarily result in a credit or refund to the Buyer.

 In any transaction on this website, Buyer and Seller are responsible for determining whether sales, use, VAT, GST, transfer, ad valorem or other similar taxes of any taxing authority apply to the transaction and to collect, report and remit the correct tax to the appropriate tax authority.
 Unless otherwise agreed with the Seller, the Company is not obligated to determine whether any such taxes apply and is not responsible for collecting, remitting or reporting any such taxes arising from any transaction.
 Invoices to Buyers may contain tax.
 When tax is due, Buyer is required to remit the stated tax.
 Failure to pay tax will result in Buyer being placed in default.